Jane Maria Read: Career

 Read began to publish her poems in 1874, in various magazines and newspapers, and in 1887, she published a volume of verse entitled Between the Centuries, and Other Poems.
 She contributed, among others, to the Magazine of Poetry.
 Besides her poetical work, she was an artist of marked talent, and made a specialty of portraits and animal pictures in oil colors.

 She taught languages, mathematics and other branches until about 1885.
 She also taught drawing, painting and sketching from nature in various towns of Massachusetts for fifteen years.

 Personal life

 Read was a Baptist, and a woman of broad views, liberal culture and versatility.
 Her home was in Coldbrook Springs, Massachusetts, where her father was in charge of a church.
 Later, she resided in Still River, Massachusetts.

+At the end of her life, she resided in Muskogee, Oklahoma, at the home of her nephew Mason Read and his family.
+She died there on August 15, 1921, after a prolonged illness.

 Style and themes

 Much of Read's poetry was of the introspective kind, with a strong element of the religious and the sentimental.
 Having been presented with a copy of Henry Wadsworth Longfellow's poems, for months, it was her constant companion, the more so because the state of her health prevented her from mingling with others outside of her home.
 Many of the poems she read and re-read until she could easily repeat them, and all became quite familiar.
 This she accepted as a great truth, and in her writing, Read looked within her own heart for the lessons reflected there from nature.
 A close and sympathetic observer of nature, almost every phase of it had a voice for her.
 Brought up in a family where she was forced to see the burdens of others, she also wrote for "burden-bearers", and sought to show the brighter side to those whose lives had difficulties.
 Thus, many of her poems were included the calmness of her own Christian faith.